knative/docs/docs/snippets/collecting-metrics.md

               enabled: true
               searchNamespace: ALL
         ```
-        If you have an existing configmaps check the value of `grafana_dashboard` label.
-In case this is `true`, add the `labelValue: true` attribute to the helm chart above.
+        If you have an existing configmap and the dashboards loading doesn't work, add the `labelValue: true` attribute to the helm chart after the `searchNamespace: ALL` declaration.
-        ```bash
-        kubectl -n knative-serving get configmaps/knative-serving-dashboards -o jsonpath="{.metadata.labels.grafana_dashboard}"; echo
-        ```

 #### Access the Grafana instance locally